Kobalt raises $600M to buy up (and monetize) more music copyrights

 Kobalt, the music tech startup that has built a platform for rights holders to track incremental and full plays of music across a wide sea of platforms (in order to collect royalties on those plays), is announcing another big step in its bid to put its money where its mouth is.
 The company’s fully owned subsidiary Kobalt Capital is unveiling a $600 million music royalties fund to buy up music copyrights to collect royalties themselves.

 The fund’s lead investor is the RPMI Railpen, the UK workers’ pension fund, along with other institutional investors.
-Railpen had also been a significant investor in Kobalt Capital’s previous $350 million fund, raised in tranches to help the company buy into music copyrights.
+Railpen had also been an investor in Kobalt Capital’s previous $350 million fund, raised in tranches to help the company buy into music copyrights.

 Willard Ahdritz, founder and CEO of Kobalt and CIO of Kobalt Capital Ltd, said in an interview last week that this first fund is now fully invested.

 “I’m not allowed to tell you about the returns as we are regulated and I’m under orders not to disclose it, but I can tell you that we have been delivering the stated returns to investors,” he said.
 “That’s why our main investor from Fund I invested in Fund II.”
+(That main investor from Fund I is remaining unnamed.)

 That fund, over a series of about 100 deals, now owns things likes the back catalog for Steve Winwood, over 170 songs from his time with Traffic, Blind Faith and other acts; music from the catalog of Lindsey Buckingham from Fleetwood Mac; and music from the B-52s.
 (Artists that use the platform but whose copyrights are not owned by Kobalt include Paul McCartney, Dave Grohl, Maroon 5 and Skrillex.)